-Our host families, drivers and residential staff are putting in place additional precautions to keep students safe during these times when they are away from school.
+Our host families and drivers are putting in place additional precautions to keep students safe during these times when they are away from school.
 You can read more about these measures on this page.

-We are pleased that having been working closely with our partner schools since March last year, we are united in our positive attitude to ensuring the transition of students back to education in the UK is smooth, whilst keeping international students as safe as possible.
+We are pleased that having been working closely with our partner schools since March 2020 and are united in our positive attitude to ensuring the transition of students back to education in the UK is smooth, whilst keeping international students as safe as possible.

-In preparation for students arriving in the UK, we have prepared the following up to date advice for our parents and students to prepare them for a safe journey over.
+In preparation for students arriving in the UK this September, we have created the following advice for our parents and students to prepare them for a safe journey over.
 We are here to help with post-arrival testing, safe airport pickups and quarantine if this is required for non-red list arrivals.

 Our focus as guardians is to ensure our students stay safe whilst they are away from their boarding house.
 Schools have been working hard and continue to adapt to the ever-changing situation and we want everyone to feel reassured that we are doing the same.
 In cooperation with our partner schools, agents and parents we have formulated our 6 point enhanced service plan.